The dark energy phenomenon from backreacation effect: Introduction

 In order to consider cosmology model without assuming a FLRW background, it is necessary to answer a longstanding question that how to average a general inhomogeneous model.
 To date the macroscopic gravity (MG) approach \cite{zalaletdinov1992averaging,zalaletdinov1997averaging,zalaletdinov1993towards,mars1997space} is probably the most well known attempt at averaging in space-time.
 Although it is the only approach that gives a prescription for the correlation functions which emerge in an averaging of the Einstein's field equations, so far it required a number of assumptions about the correlation functions which make the theory less convictive.
 Therefore, in this paper we adopt another averaged approach which is put forward by Buchert \cite{buchert2000average,buchert2001average}, in despite of its foliation dependent nature, such approach is quite simple and hence becomes the most well studied theoretical framework of averaged models.
 Since the averaged field equations in such approach do not form a closed set, one needs to make some assumptions about the backreaction term appeared in the averaged equations.
 In \cite{buchert2006correspondence}, by taking the assumption that the backreaction term ${\cal Q}_\CD$ and the averaged spatial Ricci scalar $\average{\CR}$ obey the scaling laws of the volume scale factor $a_\CD$, Buchert proposes a simple backreaction model.
 To confront such model with observations, Larena et. al. present the effective geometry with the introduction of a template metric that is only compatible with homogeneity and isotropy on large scales of FLRW cosmology instead of on all scales \cite{larena2009testing}.
 As was pointed out by Larena et. al., the scaling solution cannot be expected to fully represent the realistic backreaction effect throughout the whole history of the universe since we expect that the realistic backreaction term will change considerably at redshift $z_\CD\sim10$.
 However, since we only use the datasets of type Ia supernova and observational Hubble parameter in this paper, we merely concern the behavior of the backreaction term at adequately late times, i.e. $z_\CD\lesssim O(1)$, which means that although we assume ${\cal Q}_\CD$ obeys scaling laws of $a_\CD$ in such redshift range , it can behave very differently at higher redshifts, particularly, such term encounters rapid change when $z_\CD\sim10$ because of the structure formation effects, and becomes negligible when $z_\CD\gtrsim1000$, which is reasonable because of the consistence between perturbation theory predictions and CMB observations.
 Nevertheless, we still doubt that the scaling solution is a prime description of the late-time backreaction term, so we propose another parameterization of ${\cal Q}_\CD$ by simply setting it as a constant at late times, and it turn out that such model is preferred by observations.
-We also point out that such model is similar to the $o-\Lambda CDM$ model (i.e.the $\Lambda CDM$ model added by a non-zero spatial curvature $\Omega_{k}$) except its geometry background, to understand the effects coming from the effective geometry, we confront the $o-\Lambda CDM$ model with the same datasets and the fitting results suggest that such geometry background tends to push the constraint toward a smaller cosmological constant term.
+We use the natural units $c=1$ throughout the paper.